-Dawbuts was established in 2009 to provide various services to the livestock industry.
+Dawbuts was established in 2009 to provide services to the livestock industry.
 Dawbuts is dedicated to supporting its customers and their animals.

-Dawbuts is focused on providing parasitology diagnostic services; contract research for pharmaceutical companies both in Australia and overseas; training in animal health, production and biosecurity to pharmaceutical and rural store merchandise employees and producers; and on-farm advisory and consultancy to producers.
+We are focused on providing parasitology diagnostic services; contract research for pharmaceutical companies both in Australia and overseas; training in animal health, production and biosecurity to pharmaceutical and rural store merchandise employees and producers; and on-farm advisory and consultancy to producers.

 A highly skilled and experienced livestock veterinary parasitologist, Matt Playford, leads the Dawbuts team.
-The Dawbuts team can assist you, with navigating through the maze of parasite management and drench resistance in livestock, to minimise stock losses and maximise production.
+The Dawbuts team can assist you, with navigating through the maze of parasite management and drench resistance in livestock to minimise stock losses and maximise production.

 Matt is the owner of Dawbuts.
 After graduating in veterinary science from the University of Sydney in 1986, he did an internship in pastoral medicine then worked in rural practice in NSW and Victoria.
 From 1989 to 1994 Matt undertook research at Hokkaido University, completing a doctorate in parasite immunology.

-He taught livestock medicine and managed the large animal teaching practice at the University of Queensland from 1995-1999, then worked in R&D within a corporate pharmaceutical and as a veterinary consultant before founding Dawbuts PTY LTD in October 2009.
+He taught livestock medicine and managed the large animal teaching practice at the University of Queensland from 1995-1999, then worked in R&D within a corporate pharmaceutical and as a veterinary consultant before founding Dawbuts Pty Ltd in October 2009.

 Phil started his animal health career at CSIRO McMaster Farm at Badgerys Creek in 1982 as a technical assistant overseeing the running of the Ivermectin field trials.
 This was released commercially in 1988 as the first of the ML family of drenches.
 During this time skills such as FECs, larval differentiation and total worm counts were fine-tuned and remain valuable assets today.
 During his 18 years with CSIRO he went on to work on many other research projects including Drenchrite commercialisation and the Nematophagus Fungi project and developed skills managing many different parasite models and running the McMaster Parasitology Laboratory.